gerzonc/MobileDevCourse/README.md

 - The app must validate that there is Internet connection before doing the request, otherwise it should display an error message.

 - You must elaborate this homework with the steps we saw in the course (Create an API Service folder, create an interface, etc.)

+## About the API
+The OpenDota API provides Dota 2 related data including advanced match data extracted from match replays.

+You can find data that can be used to convert hero and ability IDs and other information provided by the API from the dotaconstants repository.
+Check more information about the API at: https://tinyurl.com/y48avajj

+## The Heroes Endpoint

+In my application I used the heroes endpoint because is the only thing I was interested to.
+With this endpoint I can get information about Dota 2 Heroes, such as ID, name, primary attack attribute and game roles.